What is the email quota for Microsoft 365 email accounts?

-Thunderbird and other popular desktop clients that support IMAP currently work with Office 365.
+Thunderbird and other popular desktop clients that support IMAP currently work with Microsoft 365.
 However, some changes will be coming to client/server protocols in order to improve security (separate from the employee email investigation project), and IST is not yet sure whether all existing desktop clients will be developed to support the newer standards and ways of doing things.
 IST is tracking this actively, and hopes to identify and communicate desktop clients we are confident will continue to work.
 A draft table of these email clients is available to view.

 Would Information Systems & Technology (IST) maintain any on-premises email servers?

 Yes, we plan to continue to provide a small on-premises Exchange environment to support a small

 Current mass email guidelines will apply.

 Will this change impact retired employees or alumni?